Chart file specifications

 Event object

-An event object is an object with the following keys.
-All of them are required.
-Missing values will trigger a warning, and this event object will be ignored.
+An event object is an object with the required keys type, time, and properties, and optional keys timeDependent.
+Missing a required key will trigger a warning, and this event object will be ignored.

 type